rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-19-per-reading-list.md

 date:  2022-04-19 11:15:00 -0400
 last_edit: 2022-04-24 13:33:00 -0400
 permalink: "/per_reading_list/"
+type: "List"
-status: "Notes"
+status: "Ongoing"
 tags: [personal, site]
 image: /assets/2022/reading_list/race_course_at_longchamps_1970.17.114.jpg
-desc: "One unordered list of articles, books, and other things that I've read and found important enough to include here (that I took notes on), and another unordered list containing what I would like to read carefully."
+desc: "An unordered list of articles, books, and other things that I've read and found important enough to include here (usually this means I've taken notes on the piece), and another unordered list containing what I would like to carefully use to learn."
 ---

-__Disclaimer__: The present status of this page is "Notes", which means that I am still figuring out how I want to present and organize the information, and am still heavily editing the content.
+__Disclaimer__: I am still figuring out how to structure this page and what to put on it.

 ---